Cosmic Photo prompt.

-The Cosmic Photo Challenge: Symmetry.
+The Cosmic Photo Challenge: Look to the skies.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.